 The Broads has hundreds of kilometres of navigable waterways to explore and what better way to get into the action than by canoe.
 We have over ten different canoe trails, ranging from short paddles to all day excursions, and have created handy guides for you that provide maps and more essential information.

-Broads Tourism and the Broads Authority work in partnership to give visitors all the information and inspiration they need to make their trip to the Broads perfect.
+Visit the Broads and the Broads Authority work in partnership to give visitors all the information and inspiration they need to make their trip to the Broads perfect.

 The Broads Authority looks after the national park for visitors, boaters, wildlife and its community.

-Broads Tourism provides a strong unified voice for Broads tourism-related businesses, from accommodation providers to holiday boat operators, and other stakeholders with an interest in tourism activity.
+Visit the Broads provides a strong unified voice for Broads tourism-related businesses, from accommodation providers to holiday boat operators, and other stakeholders with an interest in tourism activity.